-Heritage Victoria expresses sympathy and support for the many communities affected by bush fires.
+Heritage Victoria expresses sympathy and support for the many communities affected by the Summer 2019/20 bushfires.
 We acknowledge the work of Forest Fire Management Victoria and other emergency services in protecting lives and communities.

-- undertaking assessments of heritage places on the Victorian Heritage Register (VHR) impacted by the bushfires
+- six site assessments of impacted Victorian Heritage Register (VHR) places

 The Heritage Bushfire Recovery Program is a joint initiative of Heritage Victoria and Bushfire Recovery Victoria.
 Bushfire Recovery Victoria's website details programs and initiatives supported by the Victorian Government in the wake of the 2019-20 bushfires.